 Welcome to New Students

-Thank you for your interest in the Philosophy Department at Mary Immaculate College, University of Limerick.
-The Department of Philosophy was founded at the College in 1974 to provide a subject programme in Philosophy for the newly established B.Ed.
-Degree for Primary Teaching.
-Today the Department of Philosophy continues to offer Philosophy in the B.Ed. and B.A.
-Degree programmes, as well as offering opportunities for post-graduate study in Philosophy (by research and thesis) leading to postgraduate degrees.
+The Philosophy Department at Mary Immaculate College was founded in 1974.
+Today the Department continues to offer Philosophy in the B.A.
+Degree programme, as well as offering opportunities for post-graduate study in Philosophy (by research and thesis) leading to postgraduate degrees.
 The Department also offers a taught MA in Philosophy and Literature, in conjunction with the Departments of English and a Structured PhD in Philosophy of Art and Culture, in conjunction with the Department of Philosophy NUI Galway and the History Department, University of Limerick.

 Students, along with parents and friends, often assume that the only undergraduates who study philosophy are those who intend to pursue degrees in philosophy and theology.
-The breadth of skills developed, however, makes the study of philosophy appropriate for students entering professional fields such as health care, law, media, publishing, business and education, and for those preparing for postgraduate work in the humanities or the social sciences.
+The breadth of skills developed, however, makes the study of philosophy altogether desirable for students entering professional fields such as health care, law, media, publishing, journalism, social services, business and education, and for those preparing for postgraduate work in the humanities or the social sciences.

 Philosophy can be humanistic or technical, historical or contemporary, theoretical or practical.
 The Philosophy Department at Mary Immaculate College is committed to offering a programme which allows its undergraduates to engage all of these facets of the subject.
 Philosophy's humanistic dimension involves the cultivation of the skills of close reading and careful interpretation of texts, as well as reflection on the largest of questions about who we are and what our place is in the world.
 Yet it equally involves reflection on the very intellectual capacities which we bring to bear in such reflection; and this means that philosophy has also always been concerned with the refinement and continual improvement of our exercise of such capacities.